 For example, a government could cite anti-trust or consumer protection laws and find unlawful some rules that ICANN imposes on TLDs.
 That government could impose fines on ICANN, withdraw from the GAC, and/or force ISPS to use a different root, thereby fragmenting the Internet.

-In response, ICANN Board would decide whether to litigate, concede, settle, etc.
+In response, ICANN’s Board would decide whether to litigate, concede, settle, etc.